The 5G network is here and while it is currently very limited in terms of cities, countries and mobile networks, it is still here.

 - Sometime in 2020

-Apple hasn't announced when it will officially announce a 5G iPhone, but it is not expected to be this year.
+Apple hasn't announced when it will officially announce a 5G iPhone, but it is not expected to be in 2019.

 The latest reports suggest Apple will support 5G in at least one of its iPhone models in 2020, but for 2019, it looks like you'll have to settle for 4G LTE unless you are happy to move to Samsung, Oppo, LG or OnePlus - all of who have a 5G-ready device available.